daniel-walters/save-their-bacon/README.md

     To provide a website that can connect animal sanctuaries with potential sponsors, while providing a platform to upload media that is exclusive to an animals sponsor.

  * ### Functionality/Features
-    * Sign up as a Sponsor or Sanctuary
-    * Sanctuaries must be approved by an admin before they are allowed to post their animals for security/fraud reasons
+    * There are 2 types of users, Sponsors and Sanctuaries.
+A user can sign up as either from the landing page
+    * Only Sanctuaries can post an animal to the website, but only once their account is approved by and admin.
-    * Animals can be sponsored through the website
+    * An admin can do this through the admin dashboard once logged in.
-    * Sponsors gain access to exclusive content which can be uploaded by the animals owner.
-    * Sponsors can easily communicate with a sponsored animals owner if they have specific questions about them.
+    * An admin can also create, edit and delete articles from the home page or when viewing an article.
+    * Sponsors can immedietly sponsor an animal without approval, they can use the search feature on the All Animals page to find one.
+    * After payment the sponsor has access to a chat with the sanctuary and media that can be uploaded by the sanctuary.
+This is accessible from the specific animals page which can be found on the all animals page or the sponsors or sanctuaries account page.

  * ### Sitemap
     ![Sitemap](/docs/stb-sitemap.png "Sitemap")